wpexpertsio/Post-SMTP/readme.txt

 6. Post SMTP Mobile App Screen - Scan the QR Code from the Mobile App and Connect it with the Plugin
 7. Post SMTP Settings - Set Email Failure Alerts on Slack, Email, Twilio, and Chrome Extension

+## Upgrade Notice ##

+### 2.8.9 ###
+Important: If you are using version 2.8.7 or lower of our plugin, please update to the latest version as soon as possible.
+This update contains an urgent security fix that prevents potential vulnerabilities and attacks.
+We apologize for any inconvenience this may cause you and we appreciate your cooperation.
+Thank you for using our plugin.

 == Changelog ==

 = 2.8.9 - 2024-01-11 =